indigo-dc/synergy-doc/doc/user-guide.md

 ```
 ## Running automated tasks before VM termination

 A virtual machine instantiated into the shared quota is deleted by Synergy when its time to live (TTL) is expired.
-A mechanism, based on TTL expiration, that allows you to execute automated tasks (i.e. exporting data, turning off services) in your instance before Synergy deletes it is provided.
-The following example shows how to use this mechanism.
+A mechanism, based on TTL expiration, that allows you to execute automated tasks (i.e. exporting data, turning off services) in your instance before Synergy deletes it is provided through the following example.

-## Example

-Before you begin check your enviroment.This mechanism support:
+This mechanism can be used with version greater or equal of:

 - Synergy version: service 1.5.3, scheduler 2.6.0